Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 - Viral infections, like the common cold or flu, cause symptoms like fever, coughing, and sneezing.
 Some viral illnesses can be treated with antiviral medicines, but not all of them.

-– Bacterial infections are usually more serious than viral ones and need antibiotics.
+- Bacterial infections are usually more serious than viral ones and need antibiotics.
 Examples are strep throat, urinary tract infections, and food poisoning.
-Antibiotics fight the bacteria causing the sickness.
+Antibiotic resistance and infection control are important concerns, as overuse of antibiotics can make some bacteria harder to treat.

 - Fungal infections can be dangerous if not treated.
 They can affect skin, and even the brain.
 They can spread from contaminated objects or surfaces.